 For a project like this to be successful it needed to balance the tradition of the school with its modern needs.
-As a designer, Ryan needed to know when to push the client past their comfort zone, but not so far that they were into territory they were unwilling to consider.
-It’s a delicate balance of channelling passion for a project while always listening to the needs of the client.
-Ultimately, this balance is what delivers a beautiful finished space.
+As a designer, Ryan Tirrell needed to know when to push the client past their comfort zone, but not so far that they were into territory they were unwilling to consider.
+It’s a delicate balance of channeling passion for a project while always listening to the needs of the client.
+Ultimately, this balance is what delivers a beautifully finished space.

 Ryan’s Design Tip: A designer needs to go into every project with a certain level of humility.
 “The client is really the expert in how they use a space.”
 You can’t go into a project knowing what an issue is, you need listen to what the people who use this space say the issue is, and then you be their problem solver.

 What song does Ryan Tirrell have completely memorized?
 It’s more of an entire album.
 Hours spent pouring over the liner notes of Alanis Morissette’s classic Jagged Little Pill in fourth grade clearly made an impact as Ryan still has the entire album memorized.
 Forgot about that album?
 Really… you oughta know.